usharifzoda/CartaTest/README.md

-Test-Project
+Test-Project:
-This is test project for API Coverage based on user input (i.e: City, Zip and Coordinates) The way this test is designed would allow any new API call methods to be created within weather_api_test.py and make use of parents classes with ease and run all the tests together.
+This is a test project for API Test Coverage based on user input (i.e: City, Zip and Coordinates).
+The way this framework is designed, would allow any new API call methods to be created within weather_api_test.py and make use of parents classes with methods with ease and run all the tests together using nose unit test package.

 Configuration
 Before running tests PyCharm should be installed (light-weight Community edition is enough).
 Also: